isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 "Yes, it will."

-As soon as he heard my answer, Ryo’s expression changed.
-It was enough to scare his father.
+As soon as he heard my answer, Ryo’s expression changed, which was enough to startle me.

 "Hm, I understand.
 Ryo and Yui would be patient to go with mom.
-Can I come to dad if I can take care of myself and help you?"
+Can I come to Dad when I grow up, take care of myself and help you?"

 "Sure."

 He spread his hands in front of me.

-I counted his fingers one by one, all ten.
+I counted his ten fingers bending them one by one.

-"Okay, Dad.
-If I’m after the tenth grade, right?"
+"Okay, Dad. you mean the tenth grade, right?"

 "That’s right!"